Itisfilipe/sfn-workload/README.md

 # Step Functions Workload
-A small aws workload that will grab data from an API, parse it to excel spreadsheets  and deliver to emails.
-It was made for personal usage so it lacks testing and needs some refactoring
+A AWS workload that is triggered by a CloudWatch time based event and executes the following actions:
+1. Crawl products from a auction website
+2. Parse and save the data into a S3 bucket
+3. Send the downloadable link to an e-mail

 ⚠️ **USE AT YOUR OWN RISK** ⚠️

-Also, some configuration is required, check the parameters on cloudformation template and the lambda code to figure out that
+## Technical Details

 - **deploy.sh**: execute everything needed for deployment
 - **template.raw.yaml**: cloudformation description of the infrastructure, needs to be parsed with SAM